hhsieh/hhsieh.github.io/_posts/2016-10-30-Unlimited_Networks-2.md

 title: Unlimited networks (II)
 ---

-We can edit the `nt` function to make graphs and compuate nodes and netowrk properties.
+We can edit the `nt` function to make graphs and compuate nodes and network properties.

 First, let's load `igraph`, a graph package in R.